microsoft/wpa/.github/analyst_guide_distribution.md

 ## Grouping individuals

-The `collaboration_dist()` function produces a 100% stacked bar chart using a Standard Person Query as input.
-This plot will allow you to see how employees distributed in groups according to specific ranges of collaboration hours.
+The `collaboration_dist()` function produces a 100% stacked bar chart, with all individuals classified in pre-defined groups according to defined ranges of collaboration hours.
+This function uses a Standard Person Query as input:

 ```R
 sq_data %>% collaboration_dist()